aeturrell/skimpy/_sources/contributing.md

 - Draft a new release based on that most recent merge commit, using the new version as the tag

-- Run `poetry build` to produce the distributable files

 - Confirm the release draft on gitub

 - The automatic release github action will push to PyPI.

+If you ever need distributable files, you can use the `poetry build` command locally.

 ## How to build the documentation